 For example, perhaps your blog specialist has leadership potential.
 Shift that person to the Director of Content Marketing role and hire a great writer to replace him.

 Or shift your social media and content specialist to a pure social media role, and promote a paid marketing specialist to a lead-management role.

 Creating a long-term plan will help your organization think long-term and hire the right team members to meet your company’s current and future needs – and ensure that you thrive.

-Organizations of any size can also benefit from considering a partnership with an inbound marketing agency.
+Organizations of any size can also benefit from considering a partnership with a digital marketing agency.